Facts about epilepsy life insurance

 How much does epilepsy life insurance cost?

 When you apply for life insurance, there are a few things that insurance companies will need to consider before offering cover.

-Firstly, the type of epilepsy you have will influence your eligibility and your premiums.
+Firstly, the type of epilepsy you have will influence your eligibility and your life insurance premiums.
 If you are diagnosed with petit mal epilepsy and experience fewer seizures, then the cover can be quick and cheap.
-However, if you’ve been diagnosed with grand mal epilepsy and have experienced symptoms, your premiums can increase.
+However, if you’ve been diagnosed with grand mal epilepsy and have experienced symptoms, you may face higher premiums.